How to be More Zero Waste Friendly when shopping for back to school essentials

 So, to give you a head start here’s my list of Zero Waste Back to School essentials.

-And, remember If you really are on a Zero Waste Journey the first thing you should consider is “Do you actually need to buy new”?
+And, remember If you really are on a Zero Waste Journey the first thing you should consider is “Do I actually need to buy new”?

 After you’ve explored all the options, checking all the drawers for discarded pens and pencils, scouring the second-hand shops for pencil cases etc then the next step is to check out my ultimate list for Zero Waste friendly Back to School essentials.